 Bethany Alberts is a 2019-20 Teach Plus Change Agent Teacher Leader.
 Bethany teaches middle school math at the Herzl School of Excellence.
 She is a member of the school’s instructional leadership team and the 3rd-8th grade math lead.
 She formerly taught at Amandla Charter School where she was the science department head and a member of the Foundations team.
 She is a Teach For America alum and worked as an instructional coach for corps members at Teach for America.
 She previously taught at Zavala Elementary School in Harlingen, Texas.
 She has been awarded four Chicago Fund for Education study group grants in her pursuit for professional growth.
 Bethany earned a BA in Criminal Justice and International Affairs from The George Washington University and an MEd in Instructional Leadership from the University of Illinois Chicago.

-Maddi Bodine is a 2018-19 Teach Plus Illinois Early Childhood Educator Fellow.
+Maddi Bodine is a 2019–20 Teach Plus Illinois Early Childhood Educator Senior Fellow.
 Maddi teaches early childhood special education at Kingston Elementary School in Kingston, Illinois, where she also serves as an area representative for her district’s union and is a member of the DeKalb Basics team through DeKalb County’s Regional Office of Education.
+She facilitates professional development workshops specifically for early childhood teachers at her local regional office of education.
 Maddi previously taught in a self-contained autism program at Southbury Elementary School in Oswego, Illinois.
-She graduated from Illinois State University with a BS in special education and received her MEd in Literacy Education with a focus on bilingual/ESL from Northern Illinois University.
+She graduated from Illinois State University with a BS in special education and received her MEd in literacy education with a focus on bilingual/ESL from Northern Illinois University.